 Advice for Home Isolation

-If you are experiencing any symptoms or have been advised to isolate your self at home, here are some tips:
+If you are completing your isolation period, here are some helpful tips:

-- Stay home- Do not go to work, school, or public areas, and do not use buses or taxis until you have been told by the Public Health Department that is safe to do so.
+- Stay home: Do not go to work, school or public areas until you have completed your 7 days of isolation.
 You will need to ask for help if you require groceries, other shopping or medications.